0rpc/zerorpc-python/doc/protocol.md

 if there are multiple servers connecting to the same client, bad things will happen.

-> Note that the current implementation of ZeroRPC for Python doesn't implement
+> Note that the current implementation of zerorpc for Python doesn't implement
 > its own load-balancing (yet), and still uses one ZMQ socket for connecting to
 > many servers.
 You can still use ZMQ load-balancing if you accept to disable
 > heartbeat and don't use streamed responses.

 Every event from the event layer will be serialized with msgpack.

 ## Event layer